A Seaboard Hospitality Hotel

 Lewes Lighthouse

 Once used to guide ships as they traveled along the rocky Atlantic Coast, lighthouses are now a beautiful and historic part of the Southern Delaware scenery.
-Visiting lighthouse is an adventure that family members of all ages can take part in.
+Visiting a lighthouse is an adventure that family members of all ages can take part in.
 Plus, it's a unique way to learn something new during your Beach View stay.
 Add exploring the lighthouses of Southern Delaware and life-saving stations near Rehoboth Beach to you itinerary.

-Indian River Life Saving Station
+Indian River Life-Saving Station Museum

 Fenwick Island Lighthouse

-Lightship Overfalls
+Lightship Overfalls – Lewes

-Delaware Breakwater East End Lighthouse
+Delaware Breakwater East End & Harbor of Refuge Lighthouse

 Share This Post